camunda-community-hub/camunda-process-solution-template/README.md

 This is example code that demonstrates a few concepts:

+0. How to connect to SM
 1. How to evaluate a DMN Table directly (without having to run the associated BPMN process)
 2. How to run a BPM process end-to-end and get the result

-### Connecting to Self Managed
+### 0. Connecting to Self Managed

-If you use Camunda Helm charts to install a Self Managed environment, then you can use a configuration similar to the following to connect
+Here' a sample config for connecting a Zeebe Client to a Camunda 8 Self Managed environment.
 ```
 # Set this to the url of the Zeebe Gateway.
 Most likely, the Gateway is exposed by an ingress over port 443
 zeebe.client.broker.gatewayAddress=my.zeebe.gateway.com:443